 High fiber diets can fight illnesses related to your dog’s stomach.
 This isn’t the only benefit by far, though!
 High fiber diets are brilliant for humans and dogs alike for so many reasons.
 It’ll help your dog regulate its weight and it’ll even help fill them up, even if that seems impossible!

 When you’re looking for the right high fiber foods, though, avoid whole grain wheat, corn, oats and oat bran, nuts, fruit and veg (but more on fruit later), barley, beans, and seeds.

-Dogs can eat fruit (here’s a list of what dogs can’t eat), but it doesn’t necessarily mean that it’ll be the best option for them.
+Dogs can eat fruit, but it doesn’t necessarily mean that it’ll be the best option for them.
 Dogs are descended from wolves and their instincts for feeding are still tucked away somewhere between their fluffy ears.

 In general, fruit can be ok, but it doesn’t mean that it’s particularly healthy.
 Also, as dogs can’t digest seeds it can cause unforeseen problems with apples and watermelons.

 So, fruit can be a great alternative to a treat.
 Sometimes it’s best to avoid it, though.

 Treats are great for your best friend for so many reasons.
 They help train them, they can be nutritious, and they love them!
 The difficult thing is to not cave in and give them an extra one when they look up at you with those big eyes.